lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/13+ The love, shining through.md

 "What?"

 "To stone, dove."

-"Why?
+"But why?"
 Why would she do that?"

 Canterlot looked unfamiliar.